-Municipalities provide numerous public services to their residents, businesses, and institutions.
+Municipalities and County Governments provide numerous public services to their residents, businesses, and institutions.
 Effective public services are vital for a community to thrive.
-Public services include fire departments, police departments, parks and recreation programs, libraries, emergency medical services, and water and sewer utility systems.
+Public services include fire departments, police and sheriff departments, parks and recreation programs, libraries, emergency medical services, public works departments and water and sewer utility systems.
 Public officials need to take a lead role by planning and implementing expansions and improvements of public services that maintain and improve their community's quality of life.

-This chapter presents the array of public services operated by the City of Laurel and provides goals and objectives to improve and expand those services to help the community better.
+This chapter presents the array of public services operated by the City of Laurel and Yellowstone County and provides goals and objectives to improve and expand those services to help the community better.
 A proactive approach to public services can also lead to many benefits as newly established or upgraded services can incentivize new development and growth.
-Effective public services show prospective residents, business owners, and developers that the municipality is working to provide stable services while addressing future service needs.
+Effective public services show prospective residents, business owners, and developers that the municipality and the county is working to provide stable services while addressing future service needs.